How to Choose the Best Garage Door Opener

 The rotor has windings (or permanent magnets) that are surrounded by the stator.
 When the stator’s magnetic field rotates, it causes the rotor to rotate as well.
 The speed and direction of the rotation can be controlled by adjusting the current that is flowing through the stator’s windings.

 Unlike AC motors, garage door openers that are powered by DC motors feature soft start and soft ending.
 Their speed is gradually increasing when the opener is activated and decreasing when the opener comes to a stop.
 DC openers can also be powered by batteries.
 The opener’s backup battery provides a consistent, stable voltage when the garage door opener doesn’t get any power.
 The voltage of the battery is determined by the number of cells it has, with each cell producing around 1.5 volts.
-For example, the typical garage door opener battery backup is a 12-volt battery with eight cells.
-When a DC garage door opener works on its battery power source, you may notice that it’s working slowly than usual in order to conserve the battery life.
-Some openers will also make a constant beeping sound.

 Why DC Garage Door Openers Are Quieter Than AC openers